Go to our Facebook page to see current animals needing adoption or assistance by clicking on the

 Pilots N Paws is a very impressive organization who provides this transportation for dogs in high kill shelters.
 Keith and the other pilots provide this service using their own personal funds.
-Please donate to support their efforts on continuing this wonderful program on the donation page.
-Just mention your donation is to be used for Pilots n Paws, and remember it is a tax deductible donation. www.pilotsnpaws.org
+Please donate to support their continuing this wonderful program on the donation page.
+Just mention your donation is to be used for Pilots n Paws, and remember it is a donation. www.pilotsnpaws.org

 News article showing Dotty Ann Harding, President and Founder of OC-PAW, the pilot Keith Decker and Officer Doug from Onslow shelter and one of the lab passengers.